The Role of Mass and Environment on Satellite distributions around Milky Way analogs in the Romulus25 simulation: Simulation

 \subsection{Halo Identification}

-Amiga Halo Finder \citep[AHF;][]{AHF} was applied to R{\sc omulus}25 to identify dark matter halos, sub-halos, and the baryonic content within.
-AHF uses a spherical top-hat collapse technique \citep{BryanNorman98} to calculate each halo's virial radius (R$_{vir}$) and mass (M$_{vir}$).
-Halos are considered resolved if their virial mass is at least $3\times10^9$ M$_\odot$ at $z=0$.
-This corresponds to dark matter particle count of $\sim10^4$, and a stellar mass of at least $10^7$ M$_{\odot}$ (star particle count of $\sim150$).
-Stellar masses were calculated using photometric colors following \citet{Munshi13} as a better comparison to values inferred from typical observational techniques, and all magnitudes use the Vega zero-point.
+Amiga Halo Finder \citep[AHF;][]{AHF} was applied to R{\sc omulus}25 to identify dark matter halos, subhalos, and the baryonic content within.
+AHF uses a spherical top-hat collapse technique \citep{BryanNorman98} to calculate each halo's virial radius ($R_{vir}$) and mass ($M_{vir}$).
+Halos are considered resolved if their virial mass is at least $3\times10^9$ $M_\odot$ at $z=0$.
+This corresponds to a dark matter particle count of $\sim10^4$, and a stellar mass of at least $10^7$ $M_{\odot}$ (star particle count of $\sim150$).
+Following \citet{Munshi13}, stellar masses were scaled by a factor of 0.5 as a photometric correction for a better comparison to values inferred from typical observational techniques, and all magnitudes use the Vega zero-point.